Administration of an Estate

 The person making a Will.

-A trust is a way of managing assets (money, investments, property or land) for people and involves the settlor, the trustee and the beneficiary.
+A trust is a way of managing assets (money, investments, property or land) for people and involve the settlor, the trustee and the beneficiary.

 A person or firm that holds or administers property or assets for the benefit of a third party.